getsentry/sentry-electron/README.md

   [`@sentry/browser`](https://github.com/getsentry/sentry-javascript/tree/master/packages/browser))
 - Captures **native crashes** (Minidump crash reports) from renderers and the main process
 - Collects **breadcrumbs and context** information along with events across renderers and the main process
-- Support `electron` version >= `1.8.x`
+- Supports `electron >= 2`

 ## Usage

-To use this SDK, call `init(options)` as early as possible in the entry modules in the main process as well as all renderer processes or further sub processees you spawn.
+To use this SDK, call `init(options)` as early as possible in the entry modules in the main process as well as all renderer processes or further sub processes you spawn.
 This will initialize the SDK and hook into the environment.
-Note that you can turn off almost all side effects using the respective options.

 ```javascript
 import { init } from '@sentry/electron';